intrinsically/codestar-staruml/README.md

 ## Prerequisites

-Please make sure you install the VSCode Codestar extension, and start it with the "Codestart: Start" command.
+Please make sure you also install the VSCode Codestar extension, and start it with the "Codestart: Start" command.
 The extension lives [here](https://marketplace.visualstudio.com/items?itemName=amcveighvscodeextensions.codestar) but you should install it using the extension tab of VSCode.

 This extension starts up a small server inside VSCode on port :8081, supporting the StarUML extension.